secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Requirement

-In this project, we use conda and pip toolkit to build the environment.
+In this project, the conda and pip toolkit was used to build the environment.

 The following two **options** are provided for building the environment.